When people talk about clean coal it's more of a verb than a noun.

 In a sense, it’s an attempt to bring this storied energy source into the 21st century with a somewhat greener profile.

-Over the centuries, coal’s dominance has been undisputed: the Industrial Revolution was powered by coal and so is the digital age of the Internet and flat-screen televisions.
+Over the centuries, coal’s dominance has been undisputed: The Industrial Revolution was powered by coal and so is the digital age of the internet and flat-screen televisions.
 Coal-fired power plants generate nearly 45 percent of America’s electricity, compared to 23.8 percent from natural gas and 19.6 percent from nuclear power plants.
 Coal as a source of energy is time-tested, comparatively cheap, abundant within the security of our own boarders and...dirty.

 But, modern technology should help mitigate coal’s effects on the environment.

-What is clean coal?
 Clean coal technology encompasses a variety of technologies and techniques to reduce harmful emissions and improve the efficiency of coal-burning power plants.

-Evolving clean coal technology has been undeniable effective: emissions of sulfur dioxide, nitrogen oxides, and particulate matter per kilowatt-hour have been reduced by more than 80 percent since 1970.
+Evolving clean coal technology has been undeniable effective: Emissions of sulfur dioxide, nitrogen oxides and particulate matter per kilowatt-hour have been reduced by more than 80 percent since 1970.
 That means nitrogen oxide emissions have been reduced by more than one-third and sulfur dioxide emissions have dropped by more than 56 percent even as the use of coal to make electricity has nearly tripled.

 One method used to reduce sulfur dioxide emissions is to simply wash away the sulfur before burning the coal.
 Coal chunks are fed into large water-filled tanks where the coal floats to the surface and the sulfur impurities sink.